Flexiblefabric/Tien-Len/README.md

 - Sprites and layout adapt automatically when the window is resized.
 - Press **Enter** or **Space** for the usual shortcuts.
 - Settings and menu overlays are provided.
+- A dedicated *House Rules* screen lets you toggle optional rules such as “Chặt” bombs, chain cutting and others.
 - On-screen **Play**, **Pass** and **Undo** buttons between your hand and the pile.

 Displaying card images requires the **Pillow** library, which is